 There are restoration cases in which both procedures are useful in the exact same patient.
 For example, FUT may first be used to maximize a donor yield to its limitations, but after several strip sessions, the scalp may become too tight to continue to extract donor grafts via FUT, or the donor scar may become wider than desired.

-In the event of any of the before mentioned cases, the physician can switch to FUE to obtain additional grafts.
+In the event of any of the aforementioned cases, the physician can switch to FUE to obtain additional grafts.
 Additionally, FUE may be used to camouflage the scar of the previous FUT procedures.

-Physicians That Practice Both FUE And FUT Are Generally More Experienced
+Surgeons Who Practice Both FUE And FUT Are Usually More Experienced in Hair Restoration

 It is easier for a practice to adopt and train a clinical staff by only performing a single hair transplant technique.
-FUE procedures require a smaller staff than FUT, particularly if a practice is relying upon a robot for graft extraction.
-Because of the ability to implement staffing cuts, robotic graft extraction serves as a cost saving measure that has attracted many doctors new to the field that have chosen to focus exclusively on FUE.
+FUE procedures require a smaller staff than FUT, particularly if a practice relies upon a robot for graft extraction.
+Because of the ability to implement staffing cuts, robotic graft extraction serves as a cost-saving measure that has attracted many doctors new to the field who have chosen to focus exclusively on FUE.

-It takes a greater patience and dedication to the craft of hair restoration to methodically hire and train a staff that can ably perform FUT.
-And it remains in the patient’s best interests to be under the medical supervision of a physician who’s practice has the skill, tools, and experience to perform both FUE and FUT.
+It takes greater patience and dedication to the craft of hair restoration to methodically hire and train a staff that can competently perform FUT.
+It remains in the patient’s best interests to be under the medical supervision of a physician whose practice has the skill, tools, and experience to perform both FUE and FUT.

-Additionally, a physician who’s team is performing FUE with prior FUT experience will be more apt at stereo-microscopic graft dissection and examination.
-FUT makes that particular skill set nearly second nature to clinic technicians, who may be called upon to trim and even occasionally subdivide individual hair follicles for use in aesthetically delicate areas such as the hairline, eyebrows and temples.
+Additionally, a physician whose team is performing FUE with prior FUT experience will be more apt for stereo-microscopic graft dissection and examination.
+FUT makes that particular skill set nearly second nature to clinic technicians, who may be called upon to trim and even occasionally subdivide individual hair follicles for use in aesthetically delicate areas such as the hairline, eyebrows, and temples.

 If a physician is unable to offer both FUE and FUT, then they may not be able to provide the procedure that is actually in a given patient’s best interests for every case, and in some instances may be actively offering one that isn’t in a particular patient’s best interests.

-To learn more about hair loss, the latest medications and the latest techniques in hair restoration and hair transplant surgery, contact Dr. Gabel’s Hair Transplant Oregon office.
-Our team at the Gabel Center look forward to your visit and discussing these matters with you in greater detail.
+To learn more about hair loss, the latest medications, and the latest techniques in hair restoration and hair transplant surgery, contact Dr. Gabel’s Hair Transplant Oregon office.
+Our team at the Gabel Center looks forward to your visit and discussing these matters with you in greater detail.